The Beginners Guide to Joomla Metadata

 You are unlikely ever look at your site and see the meta title and meta description unless you see them at the browser bar at the top of your site when sometimes your site title is used.

-What you are going to do is to see how you can get control over the title and over the description as well.
+What you are going to do is to see how you can get control over your Joomla metadata.
 One quick note before you begin.
 Google has a mind of its own.

 You can suggest the Google what the title is going to be, and what the description is going to be.
 But Google does reserve the right to change both of them if it thinks other information about your site will be more useful to people doing a search.